maurolepore/dotfiles/README.md

 ### Installation

 This works for the user mauro.
-To install in other users you may need to change some code.
+To install in other users you may need tosual change some code.

 ```bash